GATE Syllabus for Mechanical Engineering 2026- Download GATE ME Syllabus PDF, Subject-Wise Weightage, Important Topic

 • Core Sections Remain Unchanged: The standard format—General Aptitude (15 marks), Engineering Mathematics (~13 marks), and Mechanical Engineering Core (~72 marks)—continues, mirroring GATE 2025.

-• Stable Topic Weightage: High-yield topics like Manufacturing, Thermodynamics, Strength of Materials, Fluid Mechanics, and Theory of Machines retain consistent frequency and marks distribution based on past 3–5 years’ analysis.
+• Stable Topic Weightage: High-yield topics like Manufacturing, Thermodynamics, Strength of Materials, Fluid Mechanics, and Theory of Machines retain consistent frequency and marks distribution based on the past 3–5 years’ analysis.

 • Historical Consistency: GATE syllabi for core branches—the paper structure and sectional weightage—have stayed stable over the years.
 Redundant past material remains relevant.

-GATE ME Paper Analysis & Difficulty Level
+GATE Syllabus for Mechanical Engineering Paper Analysis & Difficulty Level

 The GATE ME 2025 paper was rated easy to moderate, with General Aptitude (GA) being mostly easy to moderate, Engineering Mathematics moderate, and Core mechanical sections ranging from moderate to difficult in some topics.